Leth13/QS_Sinsystem_S.meliloti/README.md

 # quorum-sensing simulation of S. meliloti

-This project contains the data
+This project contains three algorythms to simulate the quorum sensing Sin system of Sinorhizobium meliloti on Matlab.

+## reaction rates

+The reaction rates are in the parameters.txt file.
+They come from